All stakeholders within the e-commerce and online payment industry are keen on ensuring the security of each and every online transaction.

 - If a particular issuer continues to support 3DS 1.0.2. after the effective date, Visa will guarantee Merchants fraud liability protection on all transactions processed under 3DS 1.0.2. using payment cards issued by this issuer.

-In order for Merchants to avoid any inconveniences in the future and to boost the sound operation of their e-commerce businesses we recommend Merchants migrate to EMV 3DS in a reasonable time.
+In order for Merchants to avoid any inconveniences in the future and to boost the sound operation of their e-commerce businesses we recommend Merchants migrate to EMV 3DS in a reasonable time – the sooner the better.
 To find out more on the migration to EMV 3DS, do not hesitate to get in touch at firstname.lastname@example.org.